-Dominated by the twelfth century Certosa di San Martino (former monastery, now a museum) and the sixteenth-century Castle Sant’Elmo, the vineyard is part of a 7 hectares estate cultivated with citrus and fruit.
+Dominated by the twelfth-century Certosa di San Martino (former monastery, now a museum) and the sixteenth-century Castle Sant’Elmo, the vineyard is part of a 7-hectare estate cultivated with citrus and fruit.

 After the unification of Italy, it was confiscated from the monks and sold; however, in 1988, the estate was purchased by Giuseppe Morra and is now managed by the nonprofit organization Piedi per la Terra.

 The views from here are amazing.
-On a clear day, there are spectacular vistas of the dazzling Bay of Naples, Mount Vesuvius, Capri, Posillippo- all from the unique perspective of silver-green olives trees and vines.
+On a clear day, there are spectacular vistas of the dazzling Bay of Naples, Mount Vesuvius, Capri, and Posillippo- all from the unique perspective of silver-green olive trees and vines.

 Check out their website or Facebook for organized vineyard trekking, events, tastings, and a fun harvest experience.

 Vigna Villa dei Misteri

 The Villa dei Misteri project started in 1994 when some grape seeds and vine roots cast were discovered while excavating in the amphitheater area of the archaeological site of Pompeii.
 Advanced DNA research identified Falanghina, Coda di Volpe, Greco, Aglianico, Piedirosso, and Sciascinoso grapes, confirming that vines were cultivated and wine produced right in this Ancient Roman town.